 Material Selection

 The material of the flange plays a significant role in its pressure-temperature rating.
 Common materials include carbon steel, stainless steel, and alloy steel, each with different performance characteristics.
-The choice of material should be based on the fluid being transported, corrosion resistance requirements, and mechanical properties.

 Consulting Standards and Tables